CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab04-gettingstarted.md

 3. **Application Security Groups (ASGs)**: ASGs allow you to group resources with similar security requirements and apply NSG rules to these groups rather than individual resources.
 This simplifies security management, especially in large deployments.

-4. **Public and Private DNS Zones**: Public DNS Zones are used to resolve names for resources exposed to the internet.Private DNS Zones are used to resolve names for internal resources within an Azure VNet.
+4. **Public and Private DNS Zones**: Public DNS Zones are used to resolve names for resources exposed to the internet.
+Private DNS Zones are used to resolve names for internal resources within an Azure VNet.

 # Getting Started with the Lab